FirebaseExtended/firebase-arduino/serial_protocol.md

 	>> NOTIFICATION This is a test with a body.
 12
 	>> Hello World!
 	<< +OK
+	>> NOTIFICATION This is a test with a body.
+12
+	>> Hello Worl
+	<< -ERROR_NOT_ENOUGH_DATA_FOR_BODY

 ## ADD_DATA
 Data to deliver to client application.
 This is comprised of Key->Value pairs.
 The Key is specified on the first line and the first line ends with a count of bytes in the value.
 We will then read the next %Value_Byte_Count% bytes (after the line break) and interpret them as the value.
 If there is no value specify 0 forthe byte count.
+The count must be the last thing on the line, it cannot end in whitespace.

 ##Usage
 	ADD_DATA %KEY% %VALUE_BYTE_COUNT%
 	%VALUE%
 ###Response
 	+OK - Ready to specify rest of message.
 	-ERROR_INCORRECT_FORMAT - The message format was incorrect.
+	-ERROR_NOT_ENOUGH_DATA_FOR_BODY - We did not receive the specified amount of data for the body.
 ###Examples
 	>> ADD_DATA Temperature_Ready 0
 	<< +OK